iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ## Collecting metrics

-First, let's check out the mechanism to track and use metrics in a <abbr>DVC pipelines</abbr>.
-While the importance of collecting and visualizing numerical metrics is clear and common for ML projects, the mechanism generalizes well to any process you run in a pipeline that dump metrics into a files upon execution.
-DVC provides a convenient way to identify and visualize those.
+Collecting and visualizing metrics is crucial for machine learning experimentation.
+However, DVC's flexible mechanism to deal with them generalizes beyond model training use cases, and you can use it with any process that writes metrics into one or more files upon execution.
+DVC provides a convenient way to pick those up and visualize the contents as metrics.

 Let's add a final evaluation stage to our [earlier pipeline] and run it: